 Apart from health safety, data safety is also a concern during the COVID-19 pandemic.
 Most businesses in MA are requiring testing their employees for COVID-19 before allowing them back to work.
 During the testing process, the employee gives out personal information such as demographics, medical history, and diagnoses, which should be safe under HIPAA compliance.
 A COVID-19 test also gives your employer access to your DNA, which is one more reason why the information should be private.
 In the case of HIPAA non-compliance, employers will not only face lawsuits from the regulatory authorities but also the affected employees, says the Healthcare Financial Management Association (HFMA).

 To avoid possible lawsuits when you reopen, protect your employee’s safety during COVID-19 by ensuring your workplace complies with all COVID-19 precautionary measures and guidelines.
 Additionally, purchase the right business insurance to protect your business finances against potential COVID-19-related lawsuits.
-Contact CAV Insurance to learn about your options for business insurance in Wellesley and surrounding cities in MA.
+Contact us at CAV Insurance to learn about your options for business insurance in Wellesley and surrounding cities in MA.
 We can help you assess your insurance needs and determine ways for you to cut your insurance costs.